Accessibility settings

 5. van Zyl L. The AI-IARA framework: How to cultivate human agency before artificial intelligence optimizes it a(ny)way.
 The Journal of Positive Psychology 2026:1 View

-6. Morrin H, Au-Yeung J, Agnew Z, Østergaard S, Pollak T. It’s the journey, not the destination: Moving from endpoints to trajectories when assessing chatbot mental health safety (Preprint).
-JMIR Mental Health 2026 View
+6. Morrin H, Au Yeung J, Agnew Z, Østergaard S, Pollak T. It Is the Journey, Not the Destination: Moving From End Points to Trajectories When Assessing Chatbot Mental Health Safety.
+JMIR Mental Health 2026;13:e91454 View

-7. Chung V, Bernier P, Hudon A. Mass Media Narratives of Psychiatric Adverse Events Associated With Generative AI Chatbots: A Rapid Scoping Review (Preprint).
-JMIR Mental Health 2026 View
+7. Chung V, Bernier P, Hudon A. Mass Media Narratives of Psychiatric Adverse Events Associated With Generative AI Chatbots: Rapid Scoping Review.
+JMIR Mental Health 2026;13:e93040 View